wp-plugins/relevanssi/readme.txt

 description from general plugin settings (and then override it in individual search forms with the special field).

-In addition of post and page content, Relevanssi can index comments and pingbacks.
+In addition of post and page content (including tags and categories), Relevanssi can index comments and pingbacks.
 It can also expand shortcodes in post content before indexing, so that everything the user sees on the entry page will be included in the index.

 Relevanssi owes a lot to [wpSearch](http://wordpress.org/extend/plugins/wpsearch/) by Kenny Katzgrau.